loreanvictor/nokss/docs/inputs/text.md

 <br>

-Text inputs can also be used inside horizontal toolbars:
+You can use inputs inside horizontal toolbars:

 ```html
 <menu role="toolbar">